 I’m not saying this is her FAULT.
 No one can control how good a public speaker he or she is.
 I’m not saying the results of the election are her fault, either.
 Actually, I don’t care who’s at fault.
 I care about winning in 2020.
 And to do that, I think we Dems need to ask ourselves “why did we lose?”
 I’ve looked at the voter demographics in the former Blue Wall states, and the answer lies in which voters she lost.
 She lost the regions that supported Bernie Sanders.
 I’m no Bernie fan, but he’s undeniably charismatic.
 Yes, she got several million more votes in the primary, but that’s not necessarily indicative of what we would have seen in a general election.
 I think it boils down to this: there weren’t many Democrats who strongly disliked Bernie Sanders, but tons hated Clinton.
 It’s not fair, it’s not her fault; it’s just the truth.

 Again, I think Hillary Clinton would have made a president for the ages.
 She remains my idol, and she always will be.
 But she has flaws that, in part, led to her loss.
-I can’t tolerate another 4 years of Trump; hell, I can’t tolerate another 100 days.
-I want to win in 2020, and if that means recognizing her shortcomings as a candidate, that’s what we should be doing.
+I can’t tolerate another 4 years of Trump; I can’t even tolerate another 100 days.
+I want to win in 2020, and if that means recognizing and analyzing Clinton’s shortcomings as a candidate, that’s what we need to be doing.